riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 There are more overloads of the `AddModelError` method - commonly they accept the viewmodel object and a lambda expression specifying the path to the invalid property.

-There is also a method `AddRawModelError` which takes the string parameter - we recommend to avoid using this method as it requires specifying the validation paths in DotVVM property path format - e. g. `/ChildObject/InvalidProperty`.
+There is also a method `AddRawModelError` which takes the string parameter - we recommend to avoid using this method as it requires specifying the validation paths in DotVVM property path format - e.g. `/ChildObject/InvalidProperty`.
 The path must be absolute (from the root viewmodel of the page).

+> Note that validation is `staticCommand` methods uses a different model state class, see [Validation in staticCommands](./static-commands) for more details.

 ## Disable validation